ENELEngineering/ENEL102/README.md

 # ENEL102
-This repository will contain assignments for ENEL 102
+This is the fourth assignment of ENEL 102 providing excercises to using scipy methods to solve integration and solving for ordinary differential equations.